Build: Visual Studio Build

 If you want to build multiple solutions, specify search criteria.
 You can use a single-folder wildcard (

-Make the sure the solutions you specify are downloaded by this build definition.
+Make the sure the solutions you specify are downloaded by this build pipeline.
 On the Repository tab:

 |MSBuild Arguments||You can pass additional arguments to MSBuild.
 For syntax, see MSBuild Command-Line Reference.|